multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-react/README.md

 ## Configuration reference

-The `options` prop passed to `SessionRecorderProvider` is forwarded to the underlying browser SDK.
+The options passed to `SessionRecorder.init(...)` are forwarded to the underlying browser SDK.
 Refer to the [browser README](../session-recorder-browser/README.md#initialize) for the full option list, including:

 - `application`, `version`, `environment`, `apiKey`
 - `showWidget`, `showContinuousRecording`